Ajman Ruler, Crown Prince Receive Ramadan Well-wishers - UrduPoint

 Ajman Ruler, Crown Prince Receive Ramadan Well-wishers

-AJMAN, (UrduPoint / Pakistan Point News / WAM - 09th Mar, 2025) H.H.
-Sheikh Humaid bin Rashid Al Nuaimi, Supreme Council Member and Ruler of Ajman, received well-wishers on the occasion of the holy month of Ramadan this evening at Al Zaher Palace, in the presence of H.H.
-Sheikh Ammar bin Humaid Al Nuaimi, Crown Prince of Ajman and Chairman of Ajman Executive Council.
+AJMAN, (UrduPoint / Pakistan Point News / WAM - 12th Mar, 2025) H.H.
+Sheikh Humaid bin Rashid Al Nuaimi, Supreme Council Member and Ruler of Ajman, received Ramadan greetings at Al Zaher Palace, in the presence of H.H.
+Sheikh Ammar bin Humaid Al Nuaimi, Crown Prince of Ajman.

+The Ruler of Ajman and the Crown Prince accepted greetings from Major General Sheikh Sultan bin Abdullah Al Nuaimi, Commander-in-Chief of Ajman Police, along with senior officers, non-commissioned officers, department directors, and heads of divisions from the Ajman Police General Headquarters.

+They also received well-wishes from Sheikh Dr. Mohammed bin Abdullah Al Nuaimi, Chairman of Ajman Port and Customs Department, along with a delegation from the department.

-Their Highnesses accepted Ramadan greetings from dignitaries, tribal elders, and a number of citizens and residents in the UAE, who extended their heartfelt congratulations and best wishes.
-They prayed for the continued health and well-being of the Ruler and Crown Prince, and for the UAE, its wise leadership, and its people to enjoy further progress, prosperity and blessings during this holy month.
+The well-wishers prayed for the continued health and well-being of H.H. the Ruler of Ajman and H.H. the Crown Prince, wishing the UAE further progress and prosperity and blessings upon its people during the holy month.

 Recent Stories